abhinavg916/Web-Scraping/README.md

 pip install pandas
 ```

-- Import the pandas into the program for storing the data into data frame and saving the saving data frame later into the `.csv`
+- Import the pandas into the program for storing the data into data frame and saving the data frame later into the `.csv`

 ---